mikeymco/global-personal-tos/README.md

 # Global-Personal Terms of Use / Service

-An externally anchored, real, and version-controlled definition for inernal boundaries, experiences, inner world, thoughts, emotions, and spirituality.
+An externally anchored, real, and version-controlled definition for internal-external boundaries, expressions, and perceptions.
 Created in response to a life of physical, sexual, mental, emotional, spiritual, and existential abuse.

 ---